-Each local authority in England is responsible for operating its own local scheme of Council Tax Reduction (or Council Tax Support in some areas).
-Eligibility and the amount of support varies between local authority areas.
-A standard scheme applies to claims over pension age.
+Each local authority in England is responsible for operating its own local scheme of Council Tax Reduction (called Council Tax Support in some areas).
+Eligibility and the amount of support for people under State Pension age varies between local authority areas.
+A standard scheme applies to you if you are over State Pension age.

-To qualify for CTR, you must not usually have savings over £16,000 (unless you qualify for Pension Credit (PC), see section 10.1), and not be subject to immigration control (see DWP Guidance in section 12).
+To qualify for CTR, you cannot usually have savings over £16,000 (unless you qualify for Pension Credit (PC), see section 10.3).
+You cannot be subject to immigration control (see DWP Guidance in section 12).

-For specific information about the scheme in your area, contact your local authority or seek local advice.
-Alternatively, you can check details of your local scheme at www.gov.uk/apply-council-tax-reduction
+For specific information about the working-age scheme in your area, contact your local authority or seek local advice.
+You can also check details of your local scheme at www.gov.uk/apply-council-tax-reduction.
+Many working-age schemes are less generous.